Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions

 Suppose we collect $n$ pairs of samples $\{x_i,y_i\}_{i=1}^n$ where the feature vector $x_i$ is i.i.d. sampled from the $d$-dimensional distribution $\D$.
 We propose the following minimization problem in Eqn.~\eqref{eq:lossfunction}.

 where we denote $\phi_\tau(\cdot):\mathbb{R}^d \rightarrow \mathbb{R}^d$ as the elementwise truncation function such that

-for some parameter $\tau>0$. $\|\theta\|_1$ is the $l_1$ regularizer designed for sparse high-dimensional setting~\cite{plan2016generalized}.
+for some parameter $\tau>0$. $\|\theta\|_1$ is the $l_1$ regularizer designed for sparse high-dimensional setting~\citep{plan2016generalized}.
 Notably, instead of directly using the term $y_i \cdot S(x_i)$, we employ a careful truncation to control the variance of the estimator while managing bias.
 The truncation is governed by a parameter $\tau$, which explicitly balances bias induced by discarding extreme values against variance reduction to achieve optimal statistical guarantee.
-While this thresholding technique has been widely adopted in statistical and online learning to handle heavy-tailed rewards~\cite{fan2021shrinkage,bubeck2013bandits,kang2024lowrank}, we demonstrate its novel applicability to mitigate the ambiguity from misspecification of the reward function $f(\cdot)$ in this work.
-Next, we establish the following statistical guarantees for the estimator in Eqn.~\eqref{eq:lossfunction}. \begin{theorem} \textup{(Bound of SIM)} For any single index model defined in Section~\ref{sec:prelim} with samples $x_1,\dots,x_n$ drawn from some distribution $\D$.
+While this thresholding technique has been widely adopted in statistical and online learning to handle heavy-tailed rewards~\citep{fan2021shrinkage,bubeck2013bandits,kang2024lowrank}, we demonstrate its novel applicability to mitigate the ambiguity from misspecification of the reward function $f(\cdot)$ in this work.
+Next, we establish the following statistical guarantees for the estimator in Eqn.~\eqref{eq:lossfunction}.
+Notably, our $\ell_1$ and $\ell_2$ error bounds match the minimax rates of classical linear regression~\cite{wainwright2019high} up to logarithmic terms, and since linear regression is a special case of our setting, these bounds are nearly optimal. \begin{theorem} \textup{(Bound of SIM)} For any single index model defined in Section~\ref{sec:prelim} with samples $x_1,\dots,x_n$ drawn from some distribution $\D$.
 We denote $\mu_* \coloneqq \E(f^\prime(X^\top \thetastar)), \; X \sim \D$ and assume $\mu_* \neq 0$.
 Under Assumption \ref{assu:score}, \ref{assu:bound}, by solving the optimization problem in Eqn. \eqref{eq:lossfunction} with $\tau = \sqrt{3(\sigma^2+L_f^2)Mn/\log(2d/\delta)}$ and $\lambda = 0$, with probability at least $(1-\delta)$ it holds that: